Thinkwise/docs/docs/sf/overview.md

 ![Add new project](../assets/sf/image18.png)

-Figure 11: Creating a new project in the 'Project Maintenance ' screen
+*Creating a new project in the 'Project Maintenance ' screen*

 As shown in the above figure input fields can be marked blue or white.
 Blue fields are required fields and white fields are optional fields.
 Grey fields cannot be modified by hand.